MEMZ

 MEMZ /miːmz, mɛmz/ is a trojan horse created for Microsoft Windows.
 The name of the malware refers to its purpose as a humorous Trojan intended to replicate the effects of early computer viruses.

 Origin

 MEMZ was originally created by Leurak for YouTuber danooct1's Viewer-Made Malware series.
-Leurak was a schooler when the Trojan was created.
-It was later featured by Joel Johansson, alias Vargskelethor, a member of the livestreaming group Vinesauce on his series Windows Destruction.
-Here, he demonstrated the trojan in action against a Windows 10 virtual machine after being provided with a copy by danooct1.

 Payloads

 The trojan gained notoriety for its unique and satirical payloads which automatically activate after each other, some with delay.
 Examples of payloads include displaying a Windows Notepad file that reads: